 Mandatory course reader

-You will take a day trip to Siena where you will take a rare, private tour of one of the historic contrade, or neighborhoods, which participate in the famous Palio horse race.
+You will take an overnight trip to Livorno and Siena where you will take a rare, private tour of one of the historic contrade, or neighborhoods, which participate in the famous Palio horse race.